DefNu1l/confparse/README.md

 Description:

-The configvalidate function checks the file for required formats like required commenting, size and type.
+The configvalidate function checks the file for required formats like commenting, size and type.

 Return value:

-configvalidate will return `-1` on fatal errors, `1` on non fatal issues and `0` if no issues where detected.
+configvalidate will return `-1` when any check fails and `0` when no issues where detected.

 `configinit`

 Description:

-configinit can be used to load the actual config file and also checks for regular issues when `configvalidate` isn't called (BUT IT IS RECOMMENDED!).
+configinit can be used to load the actual config file and also checks for some issues when `configvalidate` isn't called (BUT IT IS RECOMMENDED!).
 It is the most important function which will tokenize the entries and perform various handles.

 Return value:

-On success, configinit returns a pointer to the structure containing the `key` and the `value` of the current entry.
+On success, configinit returns a pointer to an array of structs containing the `key` and the `value` of the current entry.
 If it fails, it will print a message to stderr with a hint to the failure.

 `configcleanup`